-Richard Knowles

-Ontario, Canada

-Director since: June 18, 2013
+Richard Knowles Ontario, Canada Director since: June 18, 2013

 Independent

-Mr. Knowles is currently Chair of the Investment Advisory Committee of the Canada Post Pension Fund and is a member of the Davis Rea Wealth Management Investment Review Committee.
-From 2000 to 2008, Mr. Knowles served as President and Chief Executive Officer and as a board director of Sceptre Investment Counsel Ltd. Mr. Knowles was previously President and Chief Executive Officer of Jones Heward Investment Management and Executive Vice President of Nesbitt Burns Inc. He is also past Chairman of the Portfolio Management Association of Canada and former Treasurer of North York General Hospital.
+Mr. Knowles is currently Chair of the Investment Advisory Committee of the Canada Post Pension Fund and Chair of the Davis Rea Wealth Management Investment Review Committee.
+Previously, Mr. Knowles served as President and Chief Executive Officer and as a board director of Sceptre Investment Counsel Ltd., President and Chief Executive Officer of Jones Heward Investment Management and Executive Vice President of Nesbitt Burns Inc. He is also past Chairman of the Portfolio Management Association of Canada and former Treasurer of North York General Hospital.
 Mr. Knowles is a Chartered Financial Analyst and holds an Honours Bachelor of Business degree from the Richard Ivey School of Business and an Honorary Doctorate of Laws from Assumption University (Windsor).